Florida’s Strict DUI Laws And Penalties

 - Neither drivers nor passengers are permitted to have an open container of alcohol

-Possible DUI penalties include paying thousands of dollars in fines and restitution, driver license revocation and months or even years behind bars.
+Possible DUI penalties involve paying thousands of dollars in fines and restitution, driver’s license revocation and months or even years behind bars.

-In Florida, anyone caught driving under the influence and causes damage to property or injures another is guilty of a first-degree misdemeanor with penalties of not more than a $1,000 fine or one year in prison.
+In Florida, anyone caught driving under the influence that caused damage to property, or injures another, is guilty of a first-degree misdemeanor.
+The penalties can be up to a $1,000 fine or one year in prison.
 There are a lot of collateral consequences to a DUI conviction that include DUI school and community service.

 Third-Degree DUI Felonies

-- Third DUI felony within 10 years: "Any person convicted of a third DUI within 10 years or a fourth or subsequent DUI commits a third-degree felony."
-The penalties include a fine of no more than $5,000 and/or 5 years imprisonment.
+- Three or more DUI felonies within 10 years: The penalties include a fine of no more than $5,000 and five years imprisonment.

-- DUI with bodily injury: "Any person who causes serious bodily injury while driving under the influence is guilty of a third-degree felony."
-Penalties include no more than a $5,000 fine and/or five years' imprisonment.
+- DUI with bodily injury: Penalties include no more than a $5,000 fine and up to five years’ imprisonment.

 Knowledgeable Attorneys, Fighting For Your Rights